cuesheet .

 Open-source Python library that records LLM API calls once and replays them in tests.
 Drop-in pytest plugin, scrubs API keys, ships with a live web UI.
 Works with any SDK on httpx: Anthropic, OpenAI, Gemini, Mistral.

-Software Engineer / Greece
+Python Engineer · AI Automation / Greece

 Right now: leading a team at Datawise (Atlanta, working from Greece) that builds Python tasks used to evaluate and benchmark AI models.
 Containers, eval harnesses, and a lot of "why did the model do that" debugging.